shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/050-events.md

 [titleEn]: <>(Events)
-[titleDe]: <>(Events)
-[wikiUrl]: <>(../data-abstract-layer/events?category=shopware-platform-en/data-abstraction-layer)

-# Events

 Events are the easiest way to extend the DataAbstractionLayer.
-Every entity comes with a set of events which will be fired in various situations.
+Every entity comes with a set of events which will be dispatched in various situations.

-All events are nested into one container event so that your subscriber should only get fired once for e.g. a search request instead of firing the event 30 times.
+All events are nested into one container event so that your subscriber should only get called once for e.g. a search request instead of dispatching the event 30 times.

 ## Event overview

-The events below are dispatched for every entity in Shopware.
+The events below are dispatched for every entity in the Shopware Platform.
 The first part before the dot (.) equals your entity name.
 The examples are based on the `product` entity.

 | Event | Description |